| Title: | Linear Regressions with a Latent Outcome Variable |

 Paul Bailey, Sun-joo Lee, and Eric Buehler

-# See Examples in mml
+# See Examples in mml# See Examples in mml

 Implements a survey-weighted marginal maximum estimation, a type of regression where the outcome is a latent trait (such as student ability).
 Instead of using an estimate, the likelihood function marginalizes student ability.
 Includes a variety of variance estimation strategies.

-mml( formula, stuItems, stuDat, idVar, dichotParamTab = NULL, polyParamTab = NULL, testScale = NULL, Q = 30, minNode = -4, maxNode = 4, polyModel = c("GPCM", "GRM"), weightVar = NULL, multiCore = FALSE, bobyqaControl = NULL, composite = TRUE, strataVar = NULL, PSUVar = NULL, fast = TRUE, calcCor = TRUE, verbose = 0 )
+mml( formula, stuItems = NULL, stuDat, idVar, dichotParamTab = NULL, polyParamTab = NULL, testScale = NULL, Q = 66, minNode = -5, maxNode = 5, polyModel = c("GPCM", "GRM"), weightVar = NULL, multiCore = FALSE, bobyqaControl = NULL, composite = TRUE, strataVar = NULL, PSUVar = NULL, fast = NULL, calcCor = NULL, verbose = 0, retainedInformation = 1, optimizer = c("EM", "QN") )mml( formula, stuItems = NULL, stuDat, idVar, dichotParamTab = NULL, polyParamTab = NULL, testScale = NULL, Q = 66, minNode = -5, maxNode = 5, polyModel = c("GPCM", "GRM"), weightVar = NULL, multiCore = FALSE, bobyqaControl = NULL, composite = TRUE, strataVar = NULL, PSUVar = NULL, fast = NULL, calcCor = NULL, verbose = 0, retainedInformation = 1, optimizer = c("EM", "QN") )

 formula |